 CGPA Class

 ≥ 7.75 First Class with Distinction (with no subject failures)

 ≥ 6.75 First Class (with subject failures)

-\geq 5.75 & < 6.75 Second Class
+$\geq 5.75 \& < 6.75$ Second Class

-< 5.75 Pass Class

-9. REVALUATION / CHALLENGE VALUATION:
+9. REVALUATION

-- 1. Student can submit the application for revaluation / challenge valuation, along with the prescribed fee for revaluation / challenge valuation of his answer script(s) of theory subject(s) as per the notification issued by the Controller of Examinations. - 2.
-The Controller of Examinations shall arrange for revaluation / challenge valuation of such answer script(s). - 3.
-An External examiner, other than the first examiner shall revaluate / challenge valuation the answer script(s).
+- 1. Student can submit the application for revaluation, along with the prescribed fee for revaluation valuation of his answer script(s) of theory subject(s) as per the notification issued by the Controller of Examinations. - 2.
+The Controller of Examinations shall arrange for revaluation of such answer script(s). - 3.
+An External examiner, other than the first examiner shall reevaluate the answer script(s).